Keira1999/ATM-application/README.md

 ## My Contribution
 I worked on the REST API together with another team member.
 The API was used to connect the browser-based user interface with the backend and to support the core features of the ATM simulation.

+### Project Documentation
+I was primarily responsible for the project documentation and project poster, working together with another team member.

 ## What I Learned
 This project helped me understand how software projects are built in practice and how web applications can be connected to physical hardware.
-I gained hands-on experience working with RFID readers, testing hardware-dependent features, and using REST APIs to pass data between the user interface and the backend.
+I gained hands-on experience working with RFID readers and implementing REST APIs to pass data between the user interface and the backend.

 ## Demo Video
 ▶️ https://www.youtube.com/watch?v=L0B_aV7m6qA&t=17s